By Audley Namibia specialist Kelly

 Gather around a waterhole in Etosha National Park

-It's a three to six hour drive northeast to Etosha National Park, one of Africa's greatest wildlife destinations.
+It's a three- to six-hour drive northeast to Etosha National Park, one of Africa's greatest wildlife destinations.
 The park is home to the world's largest population of black rhino and in total is host to 114 different species from elephant, lion and giraffe to cheetah and wildebeest, as well as 340 bird species.

 Although the rooms at the lodge are very spacious and beautifully styled, it's a busy place with over 100 rooms, so service is less personal.
 However, it’s a small compromise to make in return for the incredible wildlife viewing opportunities here.

-See rehabilitated cheetah in the Central Highlands
+See rehabilitated leopard in the Central Highlands

 Practicalities for self-driving in Namibia